CS514-F17/SongFinder/specifications/project1.md

 1. You must demonstrate mastery of release 1 before moving on to release 2.
 2. You must demonstrate mastery of releases 1 and 2 *and* complete all functionality requirements of release 3 in order to pass this course.
 3. You may resubmit solutions *at most* once per week.
+4. You must have an in-person code review, which must be scheduled with the instructor.

 ## Overview ##